eldoghry/simple-ecommerce/optmization.md

 #### Optimization Technique

-- Created an index on `product_category_id` in the `product` table to enhance the sequence scan, reducing it to an index-only scan.
+- Created an index on `product_category_id` in the `product` table to enhance the sequence scan, reducing it to an index-only scan
 - the `product` table is aggregated using a subquery.
 This reduces the number of rows processed in the `JOIN` operation, improving performance.

 **Optimization Query:**